COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(1)] monograph Esomeprazole Sodium N Bacterial Endotoxins Test 〈85〉:Where the label states that Esomeprazole Sodium is sterile or must be subjected to further processing during the preparation of injectable dosage forms, the levels of bacterial endotoxins are such that the requirement under the relevant dosage form monograph(s) in which Esomeprazole Sodium is used can be met.
+USP PF [52(1)] mono Esomeprazole Sodium N Bacterial Endotoxins Test 〈85〉:Where the label states that Esomeprazole Sodium is sterile or must be subjected to further processing during the preparation of injectable dosage forms, the levels of bacterial endotoxins are such that the requirement under the relevant dosage form monograph(s) in which Esomeprazole Sodium is used can be met.

 Microbial Enumeration Tests 〈61〉:The total aerobic microbial count is NMT 102 cfu/g, and the total combined molds and yeasts count is NMT 102 cfu/g.